 The center of the Lostislandic activity, nonetheless, remained in Moscow, the Life President’s city of residence.
 In October 2015, the Federal Republic of Lostisland assisted in organizing anniversary celebrations for the Empire of Pavlov – a now defunct sister organization of Lostisland and a successor in dignity to the Empire of Pavlov, one of the Federal Republic’s predecessors.
 The gala, hosted, unsurprisingly, at the very same restaurant as all the Lostislandic events, was also one of the first occasions when the Lostislandic uniform was revealed (pictured left, the Life President in an early version of his uniform as the Field Marshal Admiral of Lostisland during his speech).

 You might have noticed a slight difference between this photo and the one in the beginning of this page.
 The star!
 In late 2015, the Federal Republic commissioned two neck badges for the Order of the White Pigeon – a Lostislandic chivalric organization and also the highest, and the only national award of Lostisland, bestowed upon for extraordinary contributions to the Federal Republic.
 To date, no awardings with the Order took place and the only two knights are the Order’s co-Grand Masters – the Life President Yaroslav Mar and the Prime Minister Denys Tezdzhanenko.
 Who knows though, what if the next bearer of this award will be you?

 Lostisland kept growing, as it does till today.
 In late 2016, the Life President established the Civil Guard of Lostisland – a paramilitary and a security agency dedicated to accompanying the high Lostislandic dignitaries on gala events and providing for their personal safety.
 The President, the Prime Minister, the Minister of Health and the Commander of the CIvil Guard are the highest dignitaries responsible for the well-being of the Lostislandic family.
-Family, that has been steadily growing for nearly 12 years.
+Family, that has been steadily growing for more than 12 years.
 Family with members on every continent except Antarctica.
 Family which can be joined by anyone who likes our journey and wants to be a part of it.